JensAyton/swift-evolution/proposals/0200-raw-string-escaping.md

 ## Proposed solution

 The proposal suggests a new "raw" string literal syntax by prefixing any string with an "r" character which alters slightly the behaviour of the compiler in realising the literal.
-The \ character would loose it role as an escaping introducer altogether.
+The \ character would lose it role as an escaping introducer altogether.

     let sentence = r"\w+(\s+\w+)*\."